 How: Solution description

-We found the solution by adding flexibility and scalability of the NoSQL system using map reduced programming model and fuzzy logic to reduced error rate in the bigdata environment.
+We found the solution by adding flexibility and scalability of the NoSQL system using map reduced programming model and fuzzy logic to reduced confusion matrix in the bigdata environment.
 In this project, we will first introduce some concepts on Big Data.
 Then, we present an overview of the MapReduce programming model that supports scalability in data processing.
 Finally, we will describe two novel programming frameworks developed as an alternative to the standard MapReduce, under the premise of solving the shortcomings of this model in certain scenarios.

 How is it different from competition